-One big strength of Shopify as a platform is its Analytics pages, where you can see how important marketing and eCommerce metrics change over time.
+One big strength of many eCommerce platforms is their built-in analytics, where you can see how important marketing and eCommerce metrics change over time.
 Nowadays, awareness of these metrics is a huge advantage in bringing success to a business.
-This series, therefore, aims to show you how to access these metrics in Shopify.
+This series, therefore, will walk you through how to access one important customer satisfaction metric: the Repeat Customer Rate.

-For this tutorial, we will learn how to access an important customer satisfaction metric on Shopify: the Repeat Customer Rate.
-As a refresher, the Repeat Customer Rate is the percentage of your customer base that has made more than one purchase.
+As a refresher, the Repeat Customer Rate shows the percentage of customers who have made more than one purchase.
 If you need a full review, you can read our article here.
 Else, you can now start following this guide!

 The returning customer rate metric has to be supported by other relevant customer data to make sense.
 For our example above, the dip in the metric is due to a first-time customer.
 So the dip is not bad news!
 In fact, if you are consistently getting a 100% returning customer rate, then that means you are not gaining new customers for some time, and that's bad news!
 The next section will help you look for more customer data for a better overview.